notdynae/GameEngineDemo/README.md

-# TriggerDemo
+# Trigger / SFX Demo
- Showcase of transparent trigger boxes in Unity
+ Showcase of transparent trigger boxes and various audio sources in Unity